 How many days should you spend here?

 A weekend trip would be ideal, I would recommend spending at least 1 night, in order to enjoy the city in the evening.
+You can also coordinate your visit to Dijon along with visits to nearby towns like Maçon, Auxerre, Avallon, and Bourg-en-Bresse.

 Where should you stay?